drewmiley/ci-lab/README.md

     "test": "eslint site/*.js && mocha site/spec/*.spec.js",
     ```

 6. Now try running `npm test` again.
 There should be linting failures.
-Run the Git commands again to commit and push to GitHub.
+Run the Git commands again to commit and push to GitHub (you'll have to run `git add .eslintrc.json` first as this is a new file).
 See that CircleCI fails your build again.

 7. Now fix the linting problems locally - you'll have to read each problem carefully to determine what needs fixing.